danjoemybro/get_help/packages/get_help/README.md

 ## Additional information

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.
+> TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.

-If you actually do need help, I highly suggest you check out [checkpointorg.com](https://checkpointorg.com/global/) for more information about people and organisations in your area you can talk to.
+If you do need someone to talk to about your mental health, I highly recommend you check out [checkpointorg.com](https://checkpointorg.com/global/) for more information about people and organisations in your area you can talk to.
 Your mental health is important. ❤️